MrYsLab/bits-n-bots/docs/posts/Telemetrix_Under_The_Hood _Part_4.md

 Now, let's look at how the callback dereferences and uses the list contents.

 The first thing the callback does is check if the time from the last event change is greater than .3 seconds.
-If it is, the input is debounced and we can proceed.
+If it is, the input is debounced, and we can proceed.

 Next, it converts the time stamp to a human-readable date and time.

-Finally, it prints the pin number, its reported value and the date and time when the change occurred.
+Finally, it prints the pin number, its reported value, and the change's date and time.

-We try to keep the callback code as simple as possible, to avoid blocking.
+We keep the callback code as simple as possible to avoid blocking.

 #### Registering The Callback